-The Indian Navy's Project 75I (P75I) Scorpene submarine project for six latest-generation attack submarines is expected to be completed by 2020.
+The Indian Navy’s Project 75I (P75I) Scorpene submarine development for six latest-generation attack boats is expected to be completed by 2022.

-The new submarines are being built by Mazagon Dock Limited (MDL) in Mumbai, India, using the technology and training provided by DCNS.
+The new submarines are being built by Mazagon Dock in Mumbai, India, using the technology and training provided by DCNS.

-The Indian Navy intends to use the submarines for missions such as area surveillance, intelligence gathering, anti-submarine warfare (ASW), anti-surface warfare (ASuW), and minelaying operations.
+The Indian Navy intends to use the submarines for missions such as area surveillance, intelligence gathering, anti-submarine warfare, anti-surface warfare and minelaying operations.

-The first submarine in the class, named INS Kalvari, was undocked at Mazagon Dock Limited in April 2015 and was launched in Mumbai, India, in October 2015.
-Sea trials of the INS Kalvari were commenced in May 2016 and the submarine will undergo weapon, surface, noise and diving trials, prior to her commissioning in 2016.
+Named INS Kalvari, the first submarine in the class was undocked at Mazagon Dock in April 2015 and was launched in Mumbai, India, in October that year.
+Sea trials of the INS Kalvari began in May 2016 and the submarine underwent weapon, surface, noise and diving trials prior to her commissioning in December 2017.

-The Scorpene Class submarines are also acquired by the naval forces of Chile, Malaysia and Brazil.
+The Scorpene class submarines have also been acquired by the naval forces of Chile, Malaysia and Brazil.

-The P75I Scorpene Class features pressure hull and superior stealth capabilities.
-It accommodates between 25 and 31 crew members and 14 combat divers.
+The P75I Scorpene class features pressure hull and superior stealth capabilities.
+It accommodates between 25 and 31 crew members as well as 14 combat divers.
 The submarine has a width of 6.2m, a length of 67m and a submerged displacement of 1,550t.

-The P75I Scorpene Class submarines are armed with six torpedo launching tubes, 18 heavy weapons, tube-launched MBDA SM-39 Exocet anti-ship missiles, and precision-guided weapons.
-The weapons are carried in weapon launching tubes (WLT) and can be easily reloaded at sea.
+The P75I Scorpene class submarines are armed with six torpedo launching tubes, 18 heavy weapons, tube-launched MBDA SM-39 Exocet anti-ship missiles and precision-guided weapons.
+The weapons are carried in weapon launching tubes and can be easily reloaded at sea.

 The submarine can launch crippling attacks on surface and underwater enemy targets.

-The onboard S-CUBE integrated and modular submarine sonar suite, developed by Thales, offers increased safety against a wide variety of threats in deep or coastal waters.
-It comprises sonar arrays including bow, stern, planar flank, intercept, distributed, towed and active, mine and obstacle avoidance sonar, as well as self noise-monitoring hydrophones.
+The Thales-developed on-board S-CUBE integrated and modular submarine sonar suite offers increased safety against a wide variety of threats in deep or coastal waters.
+It comprises sonar arrays, including bow, stern, planar flank, intercept, distributed, towed and active, mine and obstacle avoidance sonar, as well as self-noise-monitoring hydrophones.

 The submarine is also equipped with Sagem surveillance and radars.

-The submarines in the P75I Scorpene Class are powered by conventional diesel-electric propulsion system.
-The last two submarines are expected to be equipped with air-independent propulsion (AIP) technology, which is developed by DRDO to provide long-range and extended endurance capabilities.
+The submarines in the P75I Scorpene class are powered by conventional diesel-electric propulsion systems.
+The last two submarines are expected to be equipped with AIP technology, which is developed by DRDO to provide long-range and extended endurance capabilities.
 The submarines are also installed with batteries.

-The propulsion, electricity, auxiliary, and safety systems aboard the submarine are controlled using a platform management system (PMS).
+The propulsion, electricity, auxiliary and safety systems on board the submarine are controlled using a platform management system.

-The attack submarines can travel at a maximum submerged speed of approximately 20kt and have the ability to remain submerged for a period of 21 days.
-The P75I Scorpene Class has a diving depth of more than 350m.
+The attack submarines can travel at a maximum submerged speed of approximately 20kt and have the ability to remain submerged for 21 days.
+The P75I Scorpene class has a diving depth of more than 350m.

 Flash Forge India received a contract from DCNS India in June 2011 for the supply of equipment.

-SEC Industries secured a contract from DCNS India, a subsidiary of DCNS, to supply high-technological equipment for the P75I Scorpene submarines programme in September 2011.
+SEC Industries secured a contract from DCNS India, a subsidiary of DCNS, to supply highly technological equipment for the P75I Scorpene submarines programme in September 2011.